 All investments are subject to risk.
 Diversification does not ensure a profit or protect against a loss in a declining market.
 An investment in a mutual fund is subject to risk similar to those of its underlying securities.
 Investments in bond funds are subject to interest rate, credit, and inflation risk.
 Prices of mid- and small-cap stocks often fluctuate more than those of large-company stocks.
 Foreign investing involves additional risks including currency fluctuations and political uncertainty.
 Stocks of companies in emerging markets are generally more risky than stocks of companies in developed countries.

 Before investing in a mutual fund, be sure to carefully consider the fund’s objectives, risks, charges, and expenses.
 For a prospectus containing this and other important information, please contact your financial advisor.
 Please read the prospectus carefully before investing.

-Brokerage products and services are offered through BancWest Investment Services (“BWIS”), a registered broker/dealer, Member FINRA/SIPC.
+Brokerage and insurance products and services are offered through BancWest Investment Services (“BWIS”), a registered broker/dealer, Member FINRA/SIPC and SEC Registered Investment Advisor.
 BancWest Investment Services uses the “doing business as” name First Hawaiian Investment Services (“FHIS”) to provide brokerage and insurance services on the premises of First Hawaiian Bank in Hawaii, Guam, and CNMI.
 Wealth Advisors of FHIS are registered representatives of BWIS.
 BWIS is a wholly-owned subsidiary of Bank of the West and is an affiliate of First Hawaiian Bank.